 Misaligned teeth are often the cause of prognathism.
 The teeth can actually change the shape of the jaw as they grow in.
 Many people are also born this way.
 Simply, their faces are structured with a jaw bone that sticks out from the time they are born.

 However, in some cases, an underlying condition may be at the root of prognathism.
 Here are some of the underlying medical conditions that can cause prognathism:

-Talk to your health care provider about your chances of passing down prognathism.
+Talk to your health care or dentistry provider about your chances of passing down prognathism.

 The symptoms of prognathism vary from person to person.
 These symptoms may include the following:

 Unfortunately, you cannot prevent a case of prognathism that is due to genetic conditions.
 A protruding jaw may just be part of a person.
 And it may not be an issue.